-- 20. Q: What are my voting choices and what is the vote required to approve each of the proposals? - A: The following chart describes the proposals to be considered at the Annual Meeting, the voting choices for each proposal, the vote required to elect trustees and to adopt each other proposal, and the manner in which votes will be counted:
+20. Q: What are my voting choices and what is the vote required to approve each of the proposals?

+A: The following chart describes the proposals to be considered at the Annual Meeting, the voting choices for each proposal, the vote required to elect trustees and to adopt each other proposal, and the manner in which votes will be counted:

-Item of Business Proposal 1: Election of Trustees Voting Options For or withhold vote in respect of each nominee.
-Votes Required for Approval The vote of a majority of all the votes cast at a meeting at which a quorum is present is necessary for the election of the Class III Trustees.
-A majority of the votes cast means that the number of shares voted "for" a Trustee's election exceeds the number of shares "withheld" from that Trustee.
-Abstentions Not applicable.
+Item of Business Proposal 1: Election of Trustees Voting Options For, against or abstain vote in respect of each nominee.
+Votes Required for Approval The vote of a majority of all the votes cast at a meeting at which a quorum is present is necessary for the election of the Class II Trustees.
+A majority of the votes cast means that the number of shares voted "for" a Trustee's election exceeds the number of shares against that Trustee.
+Abstentions No effect on voting.
 Signed But Unmarked Proxy Cards Count as votes FOR.
 Broker Non- Votes No broker discretion to vote.
 A nominee currently serving as a Trustee not receiving a majority of the votes cast will tender his or her resignation, promptly following certification of the shareholder vote, for consideration by the Nominating & Governance Committee.
 Proposal 2: Advisory (Nonbinding) Vote on Named Executive Officer Compensation For, against, or abstain.
 Affirmative "FOR" vote of a majority of all of the votes cast at the meeting.
 No effect on voting.
 Count as votes FOR.
 No broker discretion to vote.
-Proposal 3: Ratification of Independent Registered Public Accounting Firm For, against, or abstain.
+Proposal 3: An Amendment to the Universal Health Realty Income Trust Amended and Restated 2007 Restricted Stock Plan For, against, or abstain.
 Affirmative "FOR" vote of a majority of all of the votes cast at the meeting.
 No effect on voting.
 Count as votes FOR.
+No broker discretion to vote.
+Proposal 4: Ratification of Independent Registered Public Accounting Firm For, against, or abstain.
+Affirmative "FOR" vote of a majority of all of the votes cast at the meeting.
+No effect on voting.
+Count as votes FOR.
 Brokers have discretion to vote.

-- 21. Q: What constitutes a "quorum"?

-- A: The shareholders entitled to vote at the meeting representing a majority of the total number of votes authorized to be cast by shares of beneficial interest then outstanding and entitled to vote on any question present in person or by proxy shall constitute a quorum at any such meeting for action on such question.
-Proxies received but marked with instructions to withhold authority to vote or abstain from voting and broker non-votes will be included in the calculation of the number of shares to be considered present at the meeting.

-- 22. Q: What are our voting rights?
+- 21. Q: What constitutes a "quorum"? - A: The shareholders entitled to vote at the meeting representing a majority of the total number of votes authorized to be cast by shares of beneficial interest then outstanding and entitled to vote on any question present in person or by proxy shall constitute a quorum at any such meeting for action on such question.
+Proxies received but marked with instructions to withhold authority to vote or abstain from voting and broker non-votes will be included in the calculation of the number of shares to be considered present at the meeting. - 22.
+Q: What are our voting rights? - A: Each share is entitled to one vote on the matters to be presented at the meeting.

-- A: Each share is entitled to one vote on the matters to be presented at the meeting. - 23.
-Q: Will my shares be voted if I do not sign and return my proxy card or do not vote by internet or telephone? - A: If you are a registered shareholder and you do not sign and return your proxy card or do not vote by internet or telephone, your shares will not be voted at the Annual Meeting.
+- 23. Q: Will my shares be voted if I do not sign and return my proxy card or do not vote by internet or telephone? - A: If you are a registered shareholder and you do not sign and return your proxy card or do not vote by internet or telephone, your shares will not be voted at the Annual Meeting.
 If your shares are held in street name and you do not issue instructions to your broker, your broker may vote your shares at its discretion on routine matters, but may not vote your shares on non-routine matters.